javib51/chitchat/README.md

 The repository contains the following files/folders:

 - _README.md_: this file;
-- _deploy.sh_: the deployment bash script needed to deploy cloud functions on GCP and build and run the flutter application on an Android target device;
-- _backend_: contains firebase-specific configuration files needed to correctly deploy the cloud functions.Then, the subfolder _functions_ contains the NodeJS functions to be deployed;
-- _frontend_: contains Flutter-specific files representing the mobile application.
-For more info about how Flutter projects are structured, please visit the [official website](https://flutter.io/).
+- _deploy.sh_: basic bash script for a quick installation of the requirements.
+- _backend_: contains firebase project.
+- _frontend_: contains flutter project.

+## Supported platforms

+- In __Android__ is completally operative.
+- In __IOS__ is not currently working.
+There is needed some configuration to make it work in this _platform_.

 ## How to run the deployment script